feisenyu/transformers_4573/docs/source/en/model_sharing.md

 The Hugging Face [Hub](https://hf.co/models) is a platform for sharing, discovering, and consuming models of all different types and sizes.
 We highly recommend sharing your model on the Hub to push open-source machine learning forward for everyone!

-This guide will show you how to share a model to the Hub from Transformers.
+This guide will show you how to share a model to the Hub from transformers_4573.

 ## Set up